SnapMonk

 AI screenshot generation (copy + layout from app description)YesLimited (Magic Design is general-purpose)

-Auto-localisation to other languagesYes (Pro)Manual per-language duplication
+Auto-localization to other languagesYes (Pro)Manual per-language duplication

 Correct App Store / Play Store export sizesBuilt-inAvailable via templates, manual setup